-As mentioned above, the people and families who relocated and settled in the new Dekhi Village came not only from different areas of Chanang County, but also from Tsona County - which is further south, closer to the Himalayan Range and near the border with Bhutan and India's Arunachal Pradesh.
-The main difference between the two subgroups is that more of the resettled people from Tsona were livestock herders in their previous home areas, or had livelihoods dependent on both farming and herding, whereas the people who relocated from elsewhere in Chanang were mostly farmers.
+As indicated, the people and families who relocated and settled in the new Dekhi Village came not only from different areas of Chadang County, but also from Tsona County - which is further south, closer to the Himalayan Range and near the border with Bhutan and India's Arunachal Pradesh.
+The main difference between the two sub-groups is that more of the resettled people from Tsona were livestock herders in their previous home areas, or had livelihoods dependent on both farming and herding, whereas the people who relocated from elsewhere in Chadang were mostly farmers.